The future is electric

 Infrastructure

-In Italy, the public network continues to expand: from 64,391 points at the end of 2024 to 67,561 as of June 30, 2025 (+3,170; +4.9%), with 45% of highway service areas already equipped.
-In Spain, the growth is equally evident: from 38,275 points at the end of 2024 to 48,070 as of August 31, 2025 (+9,795; +25.6%), driven by new high-power activations in the regions of highest demand.
+In Italy, the public charging network continues to expand: the number of public charging points rose from 67,561 in June 2025 to 78,253 as of March 31, 2026 (+10,692; +15.82%), with more than 50% of highway service areas already equipped.
+In Spain, the growth is equally evident: the number of charging points rose from 38,275 at the end of 2024 to 48,070 as of August 31, 2025 (+9,795; +25.6%), driven by new high-power installations in regions with the highest demand.

 Benchmark